 Calculation of broodstock need (fecundity, eyeup, eye to smolt) - See the introduction to Section 3 and Appendix 7.1 for details on broodstock calculation.
 Brood needs at DNFH will contribute to (a) Coho incubation and rearing at DNFH of Clw broodstock from KNFH, LCT, DNFH, and/or LGR, (b) Coho incubation and transfer of eggs to ECNFH of Clw broodstock from KNFH, LCT, DNFH, and/or LGR, and (c) Coho rearing at DNFH of Clw broodstock from KalFH.
-The production goal for KNFH/LCT/DNFH/LGR Clw stock is to trap and spawn enough adults to produce 950k smolts (675k to Clear Creek, 275k to Lapwai Creek; reared at DNFH and ECFH).
-The production goal for KalFH Clw stock is to trap and spawn enough adults to produce 100k smolts (release to Clear Creek; reared at DNFH).
+The production goal for KNFH/LCT/DNFH/LGR Clw stock is to trap and spawn enough adults to produce 1,050,000 smolts (775k to Clear Creek, 275k to Lapwai Creek; reared at DNFH and ECFH).

-- o KNFH/LCT/DNFH/LGR Clw stock reared at DNFH: The production goal is to trap and spawn enough adults to produce 400k smolts for release at Clear Creek. - o KNFH/LCT/DNFH/LGR Clw stock reared at ECNFH: The production goal is to trap and spawn enough adults to produce 275k smolts for release at Clear Creek and 275k smolts for release at Lapwai Creek.
-Brood need is calculated based on survival metrics from both DNFH (spawning and incubation) and ECNFH (rearing). - O KalFH Clw stock reared at DNFH: The production goal is to trap and spawn enough adults to produce 100k smolts for release at Clear Creek.
-Brood collection needs are coordinated annually with WDFW and Kalama Hatchery staff and will not be discussed here. - Spawning protocol (schedule, method, M/F ratio) -
+- o KNFH/LCT/DNFH/LGR Clw stock reared at DNFH: The production goal is to trap and spawn enough adults to produce 500k smolts for release at Clear Creek. - o KNFH/LCT/DNFH/LGR Clw stock reared at ECNFH: The production goal is to trap and spawn enough adults to produce 275k smolts for release at Clear Creek and 275k smolts for release at Lapwai Creek.
+Brood need is calculated based on survival metrics from both DNFH (spawning and incubation) and ECNFH (rearing). - Spawning protocol (schedule, method, M/F ratio) -

 - Egg transfers (if applicable) When KNFH/LCT/DNFH/LGR Clw stock spawned at DNFH can provide eggs for the ECNFH smolt program, these eggs will be incubated at DNFH to eye-up stage and then transferred to ECNFH in late December of BY to early January of BY+1 for final rearing. - Egg incubation method (egg distribution, treatments, picking) Coho eggs will be incubated at DNFH.
 Eyed eggs may be culled based on disease sampling and by eye-up percentages.
 Upon receiving ELISA results from adult females, eggs with OD levels above 0.25 will be culled.
 Eggs are enumerated using a Van Gaalen egg sorter. - Treatment, loading density, flow rate At enumeration eggs will be mechanically picked utilizing a Van Galen egg sorting machine and allocated into trays at a rate of approximately 5,500 eggs per tray and then placed into incubation stacks utilizing chilled water at a flow rate of 5 gpm.
 Treatments will continue three days a week until just prior to hatching.
-Picking of mortality in egg trays and egg shell removal will begin shortly after enumeration and continue as deemed necessary to maintain healthy incubation environments. - PBT tracking All adults spawned for release have been PBT sampled. - Method into rearing tanks There is no indoor nursery rearing at DNFH for Coho; swim-up fry are moved directly to Burrows ponds.
-Fry at DNFH are transferred directly from the egg trays into the outside System 3 burrows ponds. - Surplus egg distribution (if applicable)- Surplus eggs if any will be incorporated into the program while still maintaining PBT integrity.
+Picking of mortality in egg trays and egg shell removal will begin shortly after enumeration and continue as deemed necessary to maintain healthy incubation environments. - PBT tracking All adults spawned for release have been PBT sampled. - Method into rearing tanks-There is no indoor nursery rearing at DNFH for Coho; swim-up fry are moved directly to Burrows ponds.
+Fry at DNFH are transferred directly from the egg trays into the outside System 3 burrows ponds. - Surplus egg distribution (if applicable) Surplus eggs if any will be incorporated into the program while still maintaining PBT integrity.